huimin230/BayesCafe/README.md

 - size.factor: a character string specifying method to calculate sample-specific size factor, must be one of `tss`, `q75`, `rle`, or `tmm`.
 Default is `tss`.
 - platform: a character string specifying the SRT technology in order to construct neighbor structure, must be one of `ST`, `Visium`, or `other` (for any technologies other than `ST` and `10x Visium`).
 - findHVG: a logical indicating whether to find the highly variable genes.
 Default is `FALSE`.
-- n.HVGs=2000: a number indicating number of highly variable genes to be detected.
+- n.HVGs: a number indicating number of highly variable genes to be detected.
 Default is 2000.

 ```r
 result <- dataPreprocess(